Regional Pathology Services

 “An organization that provides health coverage with providers under contract.
 A Health Maintenance Organization (HMO) differs from traditional health insurance by the contracts it has with its providers.
-These contracts allow for premiums to be lower, because the health providers have the advantage of patients directed to them; but these contracts also add additional restrictions to the HMO's members.”
+These contracts allow for premiums to be lower, because the health providers have the advantage of patients directed to them; but these contracts will usually have additional restrictions for the HMO's members.”

 Restrictions are typically limited when choosing Regional Pathology Services.
 Because RPS bills under the tax ID# of Nebraska Medicine for all technical claims, and UNMC Physicians for all professional claims, the guidelines for these entities are followed regarding contracted insurance carriers and/or HMO insurance organizations.

-Regional Pathology Services will bill Medicare for services.
+Regional Pathology Services will bill Medicare for services rendered.
 Please ensure that the patient demographic and insurance information is submitted with the requisition, along with the diagnosis code for clinical laboratory testing.
 This information enhances the timeliness of claim submission and payment for Regional Pathology Services.